doblerk/genome-assembly-annotation/README.md

 # Genome assembly and annotation

-## This repository contains data, scripts and outputs.
+## This repository contains only scripts